-Because the program trains pianists on how to lead rehearsals and coach musicians, there is a heavy focus on operatic repertoire and coaching, which students can explore further if they are pursuing an opera emphasis.
+Because the program trains pianists on how to lead rehearsals and coach musicians, there is a heavy focus on operatic repertoire and coaching.
 The program also provides students with a wide variety of collaborative performance experiences that cover everything from song literature to symphonic orchestras, chamber ensembles, and pit orchestras for dance, opera, and theater productions.
 This continual hands-on practice helps students master a vast catalog of repertoire and grow comfortable collaborating with artists in various styles and settings.

 What It Takes to Succeed

 Students in the Conservatory's collaborative piano program are accomplished pianists who are passionate about working with other artists on both existing and new works.
 They are collaborative by nature, and appreciate diverse musical styles and aesthetics.
 Collaborative piano students are dedicated to delivering high-quality instruction and performance, and work tirelessly with their peers to make artistic discoveries.